segyong56/react-typescript-boilerplate/README.md

 # 🌐 React X TypeScript Boilerplate

-React X TypeScript boilerplate using Babel, Sass with a hot dev server and a production build.
+React boilerplate using TypeScript, Babel, Sass with a hot dev server and a production build.

 ## Prerequisites